Posted in 2020-2029, Film Review

 Synopsis: Two unlikely detectives are pitted together to solve the case of the death of a porn star, and soon find themselves on the hunt for a missing girl.

-Review: Everyone loves a story about a detective, or a private investigator.
-Stories such as these are packed into popular culture with the many portrayals of Arthur Conan Doyle’s Sherlock coming to mind.
-So often you think of these private investigators as good guys, doing a job for the good of the community, investigating crime and so on.
+Review: Everyone loves a story about a detective or a private investigator.
+Stories such as these are packed into popular culture with the many portrayals of Arthur Conan Doyle’s Sherlock Holmes coming to mind.
+So often, you think of these private investigators as good guys, doing a job for the good of the community, investigating crime and so on.
 Yet in the case of the comedy duo at the centre of the new film from Shane Black, as the film’s poster suggests, they’re really not nice guys, but they do try to make the world a better place and are given the chance to do just that when a case falls into their hands.

 Shane Black’s last directorial outing, Iron Man 3, was a little bit different after his smash hit and directorial debut Kiss Kiss Bang Bang, but here he returns to that genre with great aplomb.
 It’s 1977 Los Angeles, and our two detectives Jackson Healy (Russell Crowe) and Holland March (Ryan Gosling) become involved in the hunt for a missing girl named Amelia, whose disappearance leads to a whole series of interconnected events that are occurring.
-The duo are the most unlikely partners and given how their first meeting goes, it is somewhat amazing that they agree to work together.
-Yet this makes their relationship all the more interesting, and hilarious to watch as their efforts to crack this case develop.
+The duo are the most unlikely partners, and given how their first meeting goes, it is somewhat amazing that they agree to work together.
+Yet this makes their relationship all the more interesting and hilarious to watch as their efforts to crack this case develop.

-The script, penned by Black and co-writer and Anthony Bagarozzi, is absolutely hilarious.
+The script, penned by Black and Anthony Bagarozzi, is absolutely hilarious.
 The laughs are packed throughout the run time of the movie, which may be odd given the nature of the story about a missing girl, but they make it work, they make it work very well.
-Part of that is down to the chemistry between Gosling and Crowe, their characters are completely opposite to each other in terms of their methods, but as they say opposites do attract and it’s certainly applicable here.
+Part of that is down to the chemistry between Gosling and Crowe, their characters are completely opposite to each other in terms of their methods, but as they say, opposites do attract and it’s certainly applicable here.
 The daughter of Gosling’s character, played by Angourie Rice is also excellent.
 Young actors can be the kiss of death in movies, but she is not the kiss of death in the slightest.
 The script also keeps you hooked as you watch the case develop and see all the clues that they acquire gradually form the big picture.

 While Iron Man 3 is far from the greatest Marvel movie ever made, Black showed there that he certainly knows how to handle action sequences, and he demonstrates that here once again.
 There are some gripping and tense shootout scenes, packed with some terrific camerawork, that again manage to weave humour into them and it’s done very well indeed.
 Black from his previous written works certainly knows the genre well and how to make it pretty damn entertaining.